polyaxon/polyaxon/docs/templates/polyaxon_tracking/experiments.md

 experiment.log_tags('tag3', reset=True)
 ```

-This will merge the new tags with the previous ones, if you had tags before,
+This will merge the new tags with the previous ones if you had tags before,
 otherwise you can reset the tags of the experiment.

 ### Log run environment